micropython/micropython/CODECONVENTIONS.md

 To get good practical examples of good commits and their messages, browse the `git log` of the project.

-MicroPython doesn't require explicit sign-off for patches ("Signed-off-by" lines and similar).
-Instead, the commit message, and your name and email address on it construes your sign-off of the following:
+When committing you are encouraged to sign-off your commit by adding "Signed-off-by" lines and similar, eg using "git commit -s".
+If you don't explicitly sign-off in this way then the commit message, which includes your name and email address in the "Author" line, implies your sign-off.
+In either case, of explicit or implicit sign-off, you are certifying and signing off against the following:

 * That you wrote the change yourself, or took it from a project with a compatible license (in the latter case the commit message, and possibly